marcelomf/aibook/README.md

 # aiBook - Generate books with Generative Artificial Intelligence

-### I wrote this project in a few hours, don't be too strict with your evaluation :).
+### I wrote this project in a few hours, don't be too strict in your evaluation :).

 #### RUN:
 ```bash